-This course may be repeated for credit.
+Meets UC Requirement: "g" This course may be repeated for credit.

 Advanced Manufacturing and Engineering Technology builds upon the skills and knowledge learned in Manufacturing and Engineering Technology.
-This course will offer Sophomores, Juniors and Seniors the opportunity to further advance their skill proficiencies in the areas of graphic design, machine tooling and forming, engineering design, project planning, tool fitting, and product innovation and understanding Comprehensive application of current safety standards and procedures will be a component of each study unit.
+This course will offer Sophomores, Juniors and Seniors the opportunity to further advance their skill proficiencies in the areas of graphic design, machine tooling and forming, engineering design, project planning, tool fitting, and product innovation and desian.
+Comprehensive understanding application of current safety standards and procedures will be a component of each study unit.
 Career planning, project innovation, and ship will be integral parts of the course.

-ROP METAL FABRICATION/
+ROP METAL FABRICATION/ WELDING (Y)